balena-io-experimental/data-relay/cloud/src/README.md

 # dapr Component Plugins

-The cloud block uses the [PluginBase](http://pluginbase.pocoo.org/) mechanism to identify and configure dapr components.
+The Data Relay block uses the [PluginBase](http://pluginbase.pocoo.org/) mechanism to identify and configure dapr components.
 The configuration program finds the expected variable names coded in each plugin and writes a dapr configuration file with the user supplied variable values.

 Plugin files must be added in the `plugins` directory.
 There are two files for each plugin: the `.py` plugin file itself, and a corresponding template `.yaml` file.